What to see in Lisbon

 Portugal is not just one of the countries that has the most beautiful beaches in the world or the best pastries or cuisine.
+So what to see in Lisbon, Portugal?

 Portugal is much more than that.
 Portugal has history, scenery, and culture.
 It’s a way of living.